obiba/mica/src/main/drupal/modules/mica/extensions/mica_networks/README.txt

 3. Blocks configuration (admin/structure/block)
    and configure Study Networks facet block.

-3. Study fields configuration (admin/structure/types/manage/study/fields)
-   and move Networks field to the field group you want.

 ------------------------
 This project is sponsored by OBiBa [http://www.obiba.org].
 OBiBa is a collaborative international project whose mission is to build high-quality open source software for biobanks.